Why work with Uniseed?

 Unlike private venture capital funds, Uniseed is dedicated to the needs of its research partners, and committed to servicing them consistently over the long term, irrespective of the short term conditions in external capital markets.
 It works in very close partnership with the research partner commercialisation companies and staff, providing a valuable adjunct to the capabilities these companies and staff provide.
 They in turn provide a best-practice commercialisation service tailored to their respective organisations.
 These companies are able to leverage to great effect the scale of operation and expertise of the Uniseed network.

-Commercial discipline & financial rigor
+Commercial & financial discipline

 The fund is run with commercial discipline, ensuring independence and financial rigor in its investment decision-making processes.
 Success is measured by a balance of return on investment (including the flow of funds for research to further the commercialisation of intellectual property generated within the research partner catchments), the establishment of viable start-up companies, the generation of research income for research partners and the improvement of partner commercialisation processes.